cheignon/Instant/README.md

 ## Dont be affraid

-- i make very very long class and protocol, it's for your understand how I'm coding, so normally the size of class or protocol it verry verry verry smaller thant what i do
+- i make very very long class and protocol name , it's for your understand how I'm coding, so normally the size of name's class or protocol it verry very very smaller thant what i do

 ## Features